frontyardprojects/frontyardprojects.github.io/index.md

 <div id="covid-19">
   <h2>IMPORTANT INFORMATION ABOUT FRONTYARD AND COVID-19</h2>
   <p>In November 2021 Frontyard is opening back up for events, residencies and questions.
 The <a target="__blank" href="https://www.nsw.gov.au/covid-19/stay-safe/rules">Public Health Orders</a> apply for any gatherings on site.
-Capacity limits apply 1p/4sqm (in effect til 1 Dec) and 1p/2sqm (in effect from 1 Dec). <a href="https://www.frontyardprojects.org/contact/">Reach out</a> if you have any queries.
+Capacity limits apply 1p/4sqm (in effect til 1 Dec) and 1p/2sqm (in effect from 1 Dec).
+See floor plan below. <a href="https://www.frontyardprojects.org/contact/">Reach out</a> if you have any queries.
 We look forward to slowly meeting each other again.</p>
 </div>

 ----